Concrete Foundation Waterproofing & How to Stop the Source

 - Exterior Foundation Cracks

-Silicone caulking is an easy DYI fix for waterproofing foundations with cracks.
+Silicone caulking is an easy DIY fix for waterproofing foundations with cracks.
 Isolate where on the foundation the work is needed to be done.
 Completely expose cracks, cleaning out dirt or debris.
 If using water let dry before applying the silicone.
 Let the silicone dry before returning any mulch or landscaping products.

 - Interior Foundation Cracks